✅ Fact-checked & Reviewed by Al-Mamun Hridoy

 Is a visa refusal the same as a denial?

-Visa refusal occurs when the authority reviews your application but rejects it due to reasons such as a lack of financial funds or incomplete documents.
+Visa refusal occurs when the authority reviews your application and rejects it for reasons such as insufficient funds or incomplete documents.

 Can I redo my visa application?